magallz1/quest-bound/README.md

 ![Screenshot 2024-12-27 at 8 00 56 AM](https://github.com/user-attachments/assets/ddc43848-9556-4e4c-af9d-d993ccb4d486)

-In your terminal, navigate to wherever you placed the unzip source code.
+In your terminal, navigate to wherever you placed the unzipped source code.
 For example:

 ```
 cd ~/Documents/quest-bound